 - From what/who are you finding inspiration at this time?

 - NYC has spent some time on pause, but we never stopped celebrating it as a vibrant breeding ground for creativity and innovation.
-Who is an emerging talent in DIGITAL & TECH design in NYC that we should be watching?
+Who is an emerging talent in ARCHITECTURE in NYC that we should be watching?

 - Tell us something funny.